 It significantly comes after Labor made a series of wide-ranging cuts to space last year, including a $32.3 million pledge to help Australia’s spaceports and abolishing the $1 billion National Space Mission for Earth Observation (NSMEO).

-JP 9102 was only signed off just 18 months ago, with prime contractor Lockheed Martin beating big-hitters including Boeing, Northrop Grumman Australia, and Optus to become the “preferred tenderer”.
+JP9102 was only signed off just 18 months ago, with prime contractor Lockheed Martin beating big hitters including Boeing, Northrop Grumman Australia, and Optus to become the “preferred tenderer”.

 However, it’s unknown whether Lockheed formally had the final contract signed after it entered the last formal stages of negotiation.

-If approved, JP 9102 was set to create more than 200 direct jobs, while Lockheed Martin itself pressed ahead with making key appointments for its staff to oversee it.
+If approved, JP9102 was set to create more than 200 direct jobs, while Lockheed Martin itself pressed ahead with making key appointments for its staff to oversee it.

 The plan would have seen the launch of a new geostationary satellite alongside multiple ground stations and an advanced satellite management system, creating secure communications that the ADF would have used.

 “There is no money.
-There needs to be money to actually start the program,” a defence source told the newspaper.
+There needs to be money to actually start the program,” a Defence source told the newspaper.

 If true, the news would be a huge blow to the space sector, already reeling from last year’s cuts.

-The separate axing of the $1 billion NSMEO led to Swinburne University professor Alan Duffy telling journalists the cuts had a “chilling” effect on the industry, while Equatorial Launch Australia CEO Michael Jones argued the sector was a low priority for the government.
+The separate axing of the $1 billion NSMEO led to Swinburne University professor Alan Duffy telling journalists the cuts had a “chilling” effect on the industry, while Equatorial Launch Australia CEO Michael Jones said the sector was a low priority for the government.

 “Call it what it is: the lack of federal government support with the change in government makes me nervous, and it makes the job really hard,” said Jones last year.